Olympic Broadcasting Services: Paris 2024

+Paralympics

+OBS has served as the host broadcaster for every Paralympic Games since the Olympic Winter Games Vancouver 2010, where it conducted its first fully independent host broadcast operation.
+In March 2018, the IOC and the IPC signed a long-term agreement that confirmed OBS as the official host broadcaster for all future editions of the Paralympic Games.
+As host broadcaster, OBS is responsible for delivering consistent and efficient broadcast coverage of the Paralympic Games.

+According to the IPC, growing global interest from broadcasters, combined with the efforts of Organising Committees and the increasing quality and competitiveness of Paralympic sport, has contributed to the steady expansion of live event coverage.
+At the Rio 2016 Paralympic Games, 16 sports were broadcast live.
+This increased to 19 sports at Tokyo 2020, and by Paris 2024, all 22 sports received some level of live coverage for the first time in Paralympic history.
+For the Paralympic Games Paris 2024, OBS produced 1,450 hours of content.
+As stated by the IPC, total live television hours consumed increased by 83% compared to Tokyo 2020.

+Paralympic Winter Games have also seen steady growth in broadcast coverage and audience reach.
+At Sochi 2014, more than 1,300 hours of coverage were broadcast across 125 channels in 55 countries, reaching a cumulative global audience of over 2 billion - an increase of 32% compared to Vancouver 2010.
+For PyeongChang 2018, although total viewership slightly declined, audiences outside the host country grew by more than 27%.
+The Winter Paralympic Games Beijing 2022 achieved a record cumulative audience of 2.1 billion, alongside over one billion video views on IPC digital channels and a 53% increase in social media followers.

+OBS expanded its role at the Beijing Games by introducing several new services for MRHs.
+These included a daily one-hour highlights programme, Content+ (a web-based content portal), and the Paralympic Video Player (PVP) - marking the first time such digital tools were provided at a Paralympic Winter Games.

 Sustainability

 Beginning in Rio 2016, OBS began offering MRHs six different modular structures for use in the fit-out to make the overall operation more sustainable, reducing the fit-out timelines significantly, by approximately a month and half (20 percent), and also helping to reduce the overall broadcast footprint.
 These structures which contain prefabricated panels could be used for multiple Games, eliminating 50,000 cubic metres of waste, the equivalent of almost 3,000 truckloads.

 Following Pyeongchang 2018, previously used modular panels and containers were shipped to a refugee camp in Uganda where they were used to make much-needed housing.
 The work was financed by OBS in lieu of the costs of recycling those materials in Korea.

 For the Paris IBC, OBS reused the prefabricated fit-out materials that were procured for the Beijing 2022 IBC with the reuse ratio at 90% for the modular panels.

 At the venues, reductions in venue compound space required were down 11% from Tokyo, as well as broadcast power requirements reduced by 29% from Tokyo.